 Banff Centre strives to support individuals to the best of our ability, and believe addressing accommodations is a collaborative process to establish the appropriate supports.
 If you have mobility or other accessibility requirements, please inform Participant Resources as soon as possible upon your acceptance into a program.
 Any delay in requesting accommodations will affect our ability to make arrangements on your behalf resulting in limited options and/or a delay in commencement of accommodations.

-Once your information is received, we will be in contact to discuss how (and if) we are able to support the accommodations required to ensure you can be successful in your program.
+Once your information is received, we will be in contact to discuss available options to support the accommodations required to ensure you can be successful in your program.